samantoz/ThinkStats2/practice/README.md

 1. Open the Command Palatte: `Ctrl+Shift+P`.
 2. Type `Python: Select Interpreter` and press Enter.
 3. A list of avaialable Python interpreters will appear.
 Look for an interpreter that is labeled with the "Poetry" environment created for your project, which will typically point to the path inside a `.venv` directory.
-If you do not see it you can always `Browse` into it.
+If you do not see it you can always `Browse` into it. (".venv/bin/python")

 ## Select the Notebook Kernel
+When you open the notebook, VS Code needs to know which Python environment (kernel) to use.
+1. In the top-right corner of the notebook editor, click on "Select Kernel".
+2. You will see a similar list of interpreters.
+3. Choose the same Poetry environment you selected in Step 3 above.

 ## Project Structure